Ationet/ationetdocs/AN-Native_Interface_Protocol-Spec.md

 ## 6 Current Account Movements Interface

-The Current Account message sends an instruction to ATIONet to apply a well-defined action on the current account subsystem.
+The Current Account Movements message sends an instruction to ATIONet to apply a well-defined action on the current account subsystem.
 The subject of the action will be a sub-account of a contract, lets say a Vehicle or a Driver account.